ykzoe/publish/README.md

 3. Run 'MakeRDF.py' to make the other RDF files.

-   This script downloads required resources and makes RDF files automatically.
+   This script downloads necessary resources and makes RDF files automatically.

         $ python MakeRDF.py